 As a child, Chidinma Agbo grew up in a household that promoted innovation, curiosity, and learning.
 She spent most of her days building model airplanes, immersing herself in complex math problems, and dissecting her father’s old electronics.
 Chidinma saw each activity as an opportunity to learn something new and was eager to satiate her hunger for more knowledge.
-Aware of her desire to learn, her father would take her to Home Depot and buy her materials with which she worked on complex projects, including telescopes, CubeSats, and a Tesla Coil.
+Aware of her desire to learn, her father would take her to Home Depot and buy her materials with which she worked on complex projects.
 With each creation, her desire to learn only grew stronger, further shaping her character and aspirations.

-Chidinma’s also made it a point to be an active part of her community, devoting a considerable amount of time to service.
+Chidinma’s also made it a point to be an active part of her community, both in Nigeria and in her home in the US, devoting a considerable amount of time to service.
 Coming from a family that has always struggled financially, she has experience with being in need of assistance and has taken it upon herself to aid those around her.
 She founded Project Rejoyvenate, a non-profit organization, to provide assistance to impoverished Nigerians.
 She later expanded Project Rejoyvenate to aid the financially disadvantaged in her local community, providing them with the support and resources necessary for success.
-Chidinma has also been able to partner with Samaritan’s Purse to send over 200 care packages to children in third world nations.

-Chidinma plans to attend Stanford University and will major in mechanical engineering to pursue her passion for innovation and desire to leave an impact on the world of space exploration.Back to 2017 Scholars
+Chidinma currently attends Stanford University and is majoring in product design engineering and film & media studies to pursue her passion for innovation and desire to leave an impact on the world.